SoftUni-Internal/interactive-content/EN/08-Design-Patterns/01-Design-patterns.md

+# Design Patterns

 [slide hideTitle]

-# Design Patterns
+# What Are Design Patterns

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Advanced/09-Design-Pattern/EN/Java-OOP-Advanced-Design-Patterns-4-what-are-design-patterns-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-In software engineering design patterns represent **general** and **reusable solutions** to frequent problems in software design.
+In software engineering, design patterns represent **general** and **reusable solutions** to common flaws in application design.

-It is important to understand, that design patterns **by themselves are not finished and ready for implementation templates**.
+It is important to understand that design patterns by themselves **are not** finished and ready for implementation **templates**.

-They are more like a **description of templates** for how to solve  problems that can be used in many situations.
+Instead, they are **general descriptions** of problem-solving **templates** that can be applied in many situations.

-Why do we use **design patterns**?
+## Why do we use **design patterns**

-By using design patterns we can solve software structural problems and speed up the development process by providing **well-proven development paradigms**.
+By applying design patterns, we can solve structural problems and speed up the development process by implementing **well-proven development paradigms**.

-Also, we can prevent later issues that can cause serious problems and by using design patterns we improve code readability.
+Also, we can prevent future issues that can cause serious problems.

+In the process, we also improve code readability.

-Most common problems that design pattern solves are:
+The most common **problems** that design patterns solve are:

 - Abstraction